lbke/ssr-theory/readme.md

 ### Static Site Generation

 Static Site Generation is a form build-time rendering.
-However, it does accept only one attribute as input: the request URL.
+However, it does accept only one attribute as input: the request URL (and thus, in our definition, anything that can be derived from this URL).

 This includes the URL parameters as well.
 So, a page always have a base path, for instance, `/blog/articles/:id `.
 In Next.js, this corresponds specifically to its position in the `pages` folder.
 But it can also have "parameterized paths", which are called dynamic routes : that's just the base path + some route parameters.
 For instance, `/blog/articles/12`.